-The revenue enhancement unit has been capacitated to aid and ensure that all revenue is accurately and efficiently billed and collected.
-Total Operating Revenue for the 2024/25 financial year is projected at R843 million and the two outer years at R880 million and R880.3 million respectively over the MTREF.
-The basis for increased budget is informed by the ongoing data cleansing exercise and meter audit for both water and electricity that has been performed for the purpose of revenue completeness and improved collection rate.
+The revenue management unit has been capacitated to aid and ensure that all revenue is accurately and efficiently billed and collected.
+Total Operating Revenue for the 2024/25 financial year is projected at R843 million and the two outer years at R880 million and R892,6 million respectively over the MTREF.
+The basis for increased budget is informed by the ongoing data cleansing exercise and meter audit and readings for both water and electricity that has been performed for the purpose of revenue completeness, improved collection rate and correct billing.

 The municipality has adopted a principle of protecting the poor households from excessive tariff increases and will therefore endeavour to limit the increase to lower income consumers in line with inflationary trends as far as possible.
-Subsidization of free basic services have been extended to pensioners and the most vulnerable category of consumers, to the amount allowable by National Treasury on the equitable share allocation.
+Subsidization of free basic services has been extended to pensioners and the most vulnerable category of consumers, to the amount allowable by National Treasury on the equitable share allocation.

-The municipality also strived to budget for a moderate surplus over the MTREF to enable the municipality to build cash reserves back statutory funds and provisions and to build an operating as well as capital replacement reserve.
+The municipality also strived to budget for a moderate surplus over the MTREF to enable the municipality to build cash reserves to cash back statutory funds and provisions and to build an operating as well as capital replacement reserve.
 The surplus has also been provided to enable the municipality to pay its creditors where payment arrangements have been made.